 Risk Identification Procedures include:

-- Risk Integrated Product Team (IPT) identifies list of potential risk items.
-There are variety methods of identifying risks.
+- Risk Integrated Product Team (IPT) identifies a list of potential risk items.
+There are various methods of identifying risks.
 Risk can be identified from:

 - Risks are determined to be acceptable or not.
 Not all risk items identified in step 1 are accepted.